|

 watts/ch "that gives it a shot a first place in the receiver

-that the power output was actually more like 240 watt/ch RMS.
+that the power output was actually more like 240 w/ch RMS.

 indicator for long transistor life.
 That's why the SR-2004 was

-popular most among sound reinforcement professionals and DJs.
+popular mostly among sound reinforcement professionals and DJs.

 capacitors, 2 per channel.
 All of the internal electronics were